BitMine Immersion Technologies

 The Old Guard Steps Back

-"Building BitMine from the ground up to become an NYSE listed company, and then the world's largest holder of Ethereum, has been a remarkable journey," said former BitMine CEO, Jonathan Bates.
-"I'm proud of what our team has achieved, and I have complete confidence that Tom and BitMine's new leadership will carry that momentum as it continues to grow."
+“Building BitMine from the ground up to become an NYSE listed company, and then the world’s largest holder of Ethereum, has been a remarkable journey,” former CEO Jonathan Bates said.
+“I’m proud of what our team has achieved, and I have complete confidence that Tom and BitMine’s new leadership will carry that momentum as it continues to grow.”

 The New Guard Arrives

-"The transformation and innovation now facing Wall Street through blockchain and Ethereum mirror the explosion of opportunity that mobile phones and the internet unleashed on telecoms and technology in the 1990s," said Chi Tsang, CEO of BitMine.
-"With its substantial Ethereum holdings and credibility with both Wall Street and the Ethereum ecosystem, BitMine is positioned to become a leading financial institution."
+Tsang framed the moment as bigger than BitMine—or even crypto.
+“The transformation and innovation now facing Wall Street through blockchain and Ethereum mirror the explosion of opportunity that mobile phones and the internet unleashed on telecoms and technology in the 1990s,” he said.
+“With its substantial Ethereum holdings and credibility with both Wall Street and the Ethereum ecosystem, BitMine is positioned to become a leading financial institution.”

-"Our new CEO and Board members bring a unique blend of experience, insight, and leadership across technology, DeFi and financial services, enabling BitMine to further position itself as the bridge between traditional capital markets and the supercycle Ethereum ecosystem," said Lee.
+Lee was even more explicit about what the leadership shift was meant to signal.
+“Our new CEO and Board members bring a unique blend of experience, insight, and leadership across technology, DeFi and financial services, enabling BitMine to further position itself as the bridge between traditional capital markets and the supercycle Ethereum ecosystem,” he said.

 IX.
 Business Model Deep Dive: How BitMine Makes Money